no-markup-markup/nmm/readme-template/README.md

      ─     For including code snippets, which of course may unavoidably include ‘*’, support for verbatim input of files is planned.

-     * No-Markup-Markup support for footnotes is planned.

 ¶ 3  At least theoretically there are situations where escaping of
      something other than ‘*’ is needed.

-     ─     This is a reference to the first paragraph: ¶ 1.
+     ─     This is a reference to the first paragraph: Example 1.
 This is the markup that was used to produce that reference:
            ‘[EX:no_escape]’.
 (This is the markup that was used to produce ‘[EX:no_escape]’: ‘‘\[EX:no_escape]’’.)